jolammi/DS2020-RPS/README.md

 # DS2020-RPS
-A distributed Rock-Paper-Scissors game for the course 521290S Distributed Systems.
+A distributed Rock-Paper-Scissors game for the course 521290S Distributed Systems at the University of Oulu.